mennolui/wp-foyer/README.txt

 * Set or change the channel on a display.
 * Schedule a temporary channel on a display.

 This plugin is in development.
-The amount of slide layouts and transition effects is currently limited, but will be expanded soon.
+The amount of slide formats and transition effects is currently limited, but will be expanded over time.

-= Foyer & Theater for WordPress =
-Foyer comes with build in support for the [Theater for WordPress plugin](https://wordpress.org/plugins/theatre/).
+= Features for theaters, music venues, festivals = Foyer comes with build in support for the [Theater for WordPress plugin](https://wordpress.org/plugins/theatre/).
 With Theater & Foyer you can easily publish your events on your website, and showcase them on your onsite displays.

+= Feature suggestions wanted! =
+Since this plugin is brand new, I'm curious..

+* how do you plan to use it?
+* in what environment (theater foyer, hotel lobby, private office, shop, ..)?
+* what features are you looking for and are currently missing?

+[Send me an email](mailto:menno@mennoluitjes.nl) to let me know!

 == Installation ==